Arthgyaan

 I wish to add a small-cap fund to my portfolio

 Many investors have a belief, as the statements above show, that they can increase the returns of the portfolio simply by taking more risk.
-The opposite is true - higher returns generally come due to higher risks.
+The opposite is actually true - higher returns generally come due to higher risks.
 The higher risk just increases the chances of both higher and lower returns.

 High returns imply higher risk